10 Steps for Setting Up a Side Hustle - Step #7 How Do You Set Your Prices?

 - Are you raising costs because you've gained more experience and now have a higher level of understanding with clients?

 - CAN you offer more if they'll pay a bit more?
 Do they need more?
-Or can you bundle a few product/services and give a discount because now they're buying more?
+Or can you bundle a few products/services and give a discount because now they're buying more?

 Know the value, have the discussion, and even consider offering a tiered increase over time as you and the client grow together.